 Divide the dough in half and shape into 2 logs, each 1-1/2-inches wide.
 Wrap the logs in waxed paper and refrigerate overnight.
 Cut the logs into 1/4-inch thick slices and place on prepared baking sheets.

-Preheat the oven to 350°F. Bake the cookies for about 15 minutes, or until the edges are slightly browned.
+Preheat the oven to 350°F. Bake the cookies for about 12-15 minutes, or until the edges are slightly browned.
 Remove from the oven and allow to cool.
-They do not spread very much and are perfect, hard cookies with a nice lemon twist.
+They do not spread very much and are perfect shortbread type cookies with a nice lemon twist.